utwente-fmt/vercors/README.md

 A list of verified examples and case studies is maintained online and can be found [here](https://utwente.nl/vercors).
 This webpage also contains an online interface for VerCors and allows you to try VerCors online.

 ## Installation
+VerCors requires a java runtime environment (version 8 or later), as well as clang if you want support for C.

 ### Linux
 Currently we support debian-based systems; let us know if you need something else!
-VerCors needs a java runtime environment (8+) and (optionally) clang, so install them by running:
+Install the dependencies:

 ```shell script
 sudo apt install clang openjdk-8-jre